-The risk strategy of the Company is the responsibility of the Board, which formulates it and is responsible for monitoring its implementation.
-This is achieved through the development of risk management processes and procedures as well as through an assessment of the risks undertaken and the effectiveness of the risk management framework, given the Company's business model.
-One important characteristic of the Company's risk strategy is the alignment with the strategic and operational targets that are set by the Board.
+The risk strategy of the Group is the responsibility of the Board, which formulates it and is responsible for monitoring its implementation.
+This is achieved through the development of risk management processes and procedures as well as through an assessment of the risks undertaken and the effectiveness of the risk management framework, given the Group's business model.
+One important characteristic of the Group's risk strategy is the alignment with the strategic and operational targets that are set by the Board.

-The risks that arise from the implementation of the Company's strategic and business plans are regularly analyzed in order to ensure the adequacy of the relevant policies, procedures and systems.
+The risks that arise from the implementation of the Group's strategic and business plans are regularly analyzed in order to ensure the adequacy of the relevant policies, procedures and systems.

-The risk strategy of the Company aims to provide to both Senior Management and employees a general risk framework for the management of the different types of risks in line with the overall risk management and risk bearing capacity of the Company.
-The Company recognizes the importance of risk management to its business' success, and therefore the overall objective is to establish effective risk management policies that are able to mitigate the Company's exposure to various risks.
+The risk strategy of the Group aims to provide to both Senior Management and employees a general risk framework for the management of the different types of risk in line with the overall risk management and risk bearing capacity of the Group. the Group recognizes the importance of risk management to its business' success and therefore the overall objective is to establish effective risk management policies that are able to mitigate the Group's exposure to the various risks.